-Qualitative descriptors for determining good environmental status (Art.
-3(5), 9(1), 9(3) and 24)
+Qualitative descriptors for determining good environmental status

+(referred to in Articles 3(5), 9(1), 9(3) and 24)

-- 1) Biological diversity is maintained.
-The quality and occurrence of habitats and the distribution and abundance of species are in line with prevailing physiographic, geographic and climatic conditions. - 2) Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystems. - 3) Populations of all commercially exploited fish and shellfish are within safe biological limits, exhibiting a population age and size distribution that is indicative of a healthy stock. - 4) All elements of the marine food webs, to the extent that they are known, occur at normal abundance and diversity and levels capable of ensuring the long-term abundance of the species and the retention of their full reproductive capacity. - 5) Human-induced eutrophication is minimised, especially adverse effects thereof, such as losses in biodiversity, ecosystem degradation, harmful algae blooms and oxygen deficiency in bottom waters. - 6) Sea-floor integrity is at a level that ensures that the structure and functions of the ecosystems are safeguarded and benthic ecosystems, in particular, are not adversely affected.
+- (1) Biological diversity is maintained.
+The quality and occurrence of habitats and the distribution and abundance of species are in line with prevailing physiographic, geographic and climatic conditions. - (2) Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystems. - (3) Populations of all commercially exploited fish and shellfish are within safe biological limits, exhibiting a population age and size distribution that is indicative of a healthy stock. - (4) All elements of the marine food webs, to the extent that they are known, occur at normal abundance and diversity and levels capable of ensuring the long-term abundance of the species and the retention of their full reproductive capacity. - (5) Human-induced eutrophication is minimised, especially adverse effects thereof, such as losses in biodiversity, ecosystem degradation, harmful algae blooms and oxygen deficiency in bottom waters. - (6) Sea-floor integrity is at a level that ensures that the structure and functions of the ecosystems are safeguarded and benthic ecosystems, in particular, are not adversely affected. - (7) Permanent alteration of hydrographical conditions does not adversely affect marine ecosystems. - (8) Concentrations of contaminants are at levels not giving rise to pollution effects. - (9) Contaminants in fish and other seafood for human consumption do not exceed levels established by Community legislation or other relevant standards. - (10) Properties and quantities of marine litter do not cause harm to the coastal and marine environment. - (11) Introduction of energy, including underwater noise, is at levels that do not adversely affect the marine environment.